spglib/spglib/doc/definition.rst

 Using the APIs ``spg_get_dataset``, ``spg_get_dataset_with_hall_number``, or ``spg_standardize_cell``, the
-starndardized unit cell is obtained.
-The "starndardized unit cell" in this document means that the (conventional) unit cell structure is standardized by the crystal symmetry and lengths of basis vectors.
+standardized unit cell is obtained.
+The "standardized unit cell" in this document means that the (conventional) unit cell structure is standardized by the crystal symmetry and lengths of basis vectors.
 This standardization in spglib is not unique, but upto space